Pregnancy Care

 Maternity care is all of the medical services related to pregnancy.
 This includes:

-TRICARE covers medically-necessary pregnancy care, but there are some limits.
+TRICARE covers pregnancy care, but there are some limits.

 • The plan you’re using will determine where you get pregnancy care.

-If You Are Enrolled in a TRICARE Prime Plan
+If You’re Enrolled in a TRICARE Prime Plan

-You must get a referral from your primary care manager (PCM) before seeking pregnancy care.
+You must get a from your primary care manager before seeking pregnancy care.
 You may not self-refer to an obstetrician or gynecologist even for your pregnancy.

 • If not, your PCM will refer you to a network provider for the duration of your pregnancy.